F.A.Q.

 A theoretical orientation is the roadmap a counselor follows as they work with people.
 Every counseling theory has its own specific focuses that separate it from other theories.
 The different focuses guide the way that the counselor looks at and addresses what a person brings to counseling.

-If you’d like to learn more about Jacob’s theoretical orientation, please check out the about page.
+If you’d like to learn more about Jacob or LaToya's theoretical orientations, please check out the about page.

 Does getting counseling mean that I have major issues?